mrlem/android-compose-template/readme.md

 ## TODO

-* vms: express state using an expression (using actions flow)
 * ui: coil
 * room: database in the library module makes sense for this sample app, for not for a real app.
 If you find a multi-module pattern for room, please call me (I'd say this is not possible, by design)